 “The first thing I would suggest large businesses start doing if they want to improve the health of the Black community is start frequenting Black businesses,” says Washington.
 “You can’t just write a check to a community organization and call it good.
 We have to mitigate these injustices.”

 Washington also praised the Legacy Emanuel Medical Center’s Williams & Russell project.
 In August 2017, the hospital announced it would partner with Prosper Portland and the mayor’s office to develop a 1.7-acre lot in North Portland in a way that would economically benefit the historically Black neighborhood.
 During the 1970s, the hospital forced 171 families in the neighborhood out of their homes through eminent-domain laws for a planned expansion project.
 The families were not offered any financial compensation for the seizure of their land — and the expansion never happened.

-Legacy Health is in the process of donating the land back the community.
+Legacy Health is in the process of granting the land back to the community.
 The community has appointed eight people to serve on the Williams & Russell Project Working Group, the board tasked with guiding the land’s development.